 That is why banks need the cloud in the race for zero emissions

 Published: April 21, 2022, 14: 03Updated: May 3, 2022, 14:58Kalliopi Chioti, Chief Environmental, Social and Governance Officer at Temenos.
 Banks have accelerated the introduction of cloud solutions to reduce costs and change customer experiences. – While the pandemic required proactive solutions to immediate challenges, it is now about racing towards zero emissions.
 Banks have realized that the cloud can be part of the solution, says Kalliopi Chioti, Chief Environmental, Social and Governance Officer at the international software company Temenos.Temenos expands its position as ESG leader in the Dow Jones Sustainability World and Europe Index – read more here.
 Until now, digitalisation among banks has primarily taken place because banks have been under financial pressure and want to meet customers’ demand for faster services.
 The cloud has made it possible to accelerate new innovative solutions, reduce costs and give the customer a better experience.
 But it is also a prerequisite for success in the future and achieving zero emissions.
-Compared to old-fashioned IT infrastructure, cloud services can offer a technology that accounts for low carbon emissions.
+Compared to old-fashioned IT infrastructure, cloud services can offer a technology that accounts for small carbon emissions.
 Leading cloud service providers estimate that companies that use their services cause about 95 percent less carbon emissions.
 The thing is pretty clear: banks and others who have set ambitious targets for achieving zero emissions will not achieve that goal without introducing more cloud solutions.

 ESG as a business concept